okunishinishi/node-compressed-json/README.md

 All object keys are replaced with index of array stored in `K` of compressed JSON.

+The more same key appears in original json, the more better compression.

 <a name="string-value-pointing-logic" />

 ### String-Value-Pointing

 String values appeared at least two will replaced with pointer string with contains index of array stored in `P` of compressed JSON.

+The more same string value appears in original json, the more better compression.